QratorLabs/stream-data-processor/README.md

 type.
 And finally, `Node` passes the handled data to `Consumers`, which send it to the next pipeline or write it to the file or something else.

-Such design were used to separate parts which are responsible for data handling and data transfer.
-This allows user to create very flexible and configurable computation graph.
+Such design were used to separate parts that are responsible for data handling and data transfer.
+It allows user to create very flexible and configurable computation graph.

 ## `Node`